ScorpioBroker/ScorpioBroker/docs/en/source/introduction.rst

 - Usage of kafka,allowing us the robust pub-sub service with the facility of scaling with no down time.

-- It provides failover resilency.
+- It provides fail-over resiliency.

 - It provides load balancing to distribute load on distributed infrastructure.